Derby Cathedral School Admission Arrangements

 Derby Cathedral School is part of the Local Authority’s co-ordinated admissions.
 Applications for admission in September 2019 can be made through Derby City Council from 14th September 2018.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan or a Statement of Special Educational Needs naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order:

 - Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order*

 - Priority will next be given to children based on their exceptional medical or social needs.
 Each application must include evidence, from a medical specialist or social worker of the child’s need and why they must attend this school rather than any other, based on those needs.
 If evidence is not submitted to the local authority with the application, a child’s medical or social needs cannot be considered.

-- Children eligible for the pupil premium.
+- Children eligible for the Pupil Premium.
 Evidence of eligibility will need to be submitted with the application.
-See notes on eligibility.
+Please see notes on eligibility below.

 - Priority will next be given to the children of staff who have been recruited to fill a skill-shortage area.

 - Siblings of pupils attending the school at the time the application is received.
 ‘Sibling’ means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half brother or sister, a stepbrother or sister, or other child living in the same household who, in any of these cases, will be living with them at the same address at the date of their entry to the school.

 *A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).